 An independent award or a score of over 90 points from James Suckling shows the wine’s ultimate level of quality.
 If you can afford it, I would encourage you to only drink such wines.

 As a practical example, here is a listing of award-winning wines.

 I do enjoy drinking Italian red wine of excellent quality, and I hope that my guide will help you to make an informed choice and find your new favourite wine.
-Please feel free to comment or to send me a message at contact[at]independent.wine if you have a question about Italian red wines.
+Please feel free to comment in the box below – or send me a message via the Contact form if you have a question about Italian red wines.